EBI-LRG/lrg-website/_docs/ref-seq-sources.md

       <td>
         The reference genome assembly for human consists of the primary assembly and alternate loci (patches).
 Patches either represent error corrections (FIX patch) or alternate alleles (NOVEL patch).
       </td><td>
         GENCODE genes, transcripts and proteins.
-The GENCODE annotation is made by merging the Havana manual annotation and the Ensembl automated evidence-based annotation.
+The GENCODE gene set is is made by merging manual annotation created by the Ensembl-HAVANA team and automated evidence-based annotation from the Ensembl Genebuild.
       </td><td>
         RefSeqGene (a region of genomic DNA encompassing and flanking the transcribed region of a gene), RefSeq transcripts, RefSeq proteins.
       </td><td>